-Voted as the most admired CEO in America by employees in a 2014 glassdoor.com poll, Jeff Weiner, Chief Executive Officer of LinkedIn, Inc. is a masterful communicator.
-Leading the largest global networking platform for professional people, Weiner clearly knows how to achieve acceptance even when confronted with probing investment analysts during earnings conference calls.
+Voted as the most admired CEO in America by employees in a 2014 glassdoor.com poll, Jeff Weiner, former CEO of LinkedIn, Inc. is a masterful communicator.
+While leading the largest global networking platform for professionals, Weiner clearly knew how to achieve acceptance even when confronted with probing investment analysts during earnings conference calls.

-I analyzed the thinking he revealed during LinkedIn’s 2013, 2014, and 2015 first quarter calls, rating his commentary based on our Hierarchy of Thinking Styles.
+I analyzed the thinking he revealed during LinkedIn’s 2013, 2014, and 2015 first quarter calls.
+I then rated his commentary based on our Hierarchy of Thinking Styles.

 While reading the text, I was fascinated by his choice of language.
 A seemingly born networker, Weiner uses moderate positive thinking to connect with his audience and gain their acceptance.
 Weiner uses words like “pleased”, “healthy”, “nicely”, and “manage”.
 He also uses phrases like “delivering value”, “useful offerings”, “more accessible”, “nice rate of growth”, “good progress”, and “good traction”.